pratikjagrut/go-tutorial/18_channels/README.md

 <-done
 ```

-If you comment last line `<-done` main will terminate and hence you won't see any output from above goroutine.
+If you comment `<-done`, main goroutine will terminate and hence you won't see any output from above goroutine.

 ***You can refer main.go file for examples***